i-m-aditya/mini-docker/README.md

 # mini-docker

-> An lightweight Go implementation of Docker's `run` command.
+> A lightweight Go implementation of Docker's `run` command.

 mini docker is an implementation of a very basic Docker runner (which allows you to execute arbitrary commands on any Docker image)